abcnews/capi-fetch/README.md

+> **⚠️ DEPRECATED ⚠**
+> CAPI will not be supported in the near future.
+Terminus now has similar capabilities and [@abcnews/capi-fetch](https://github.com/abcnews/capi-fetch) should be be used for all projects.

 # @abcnews/capi-fetch

 Grab a Core Media document object from the Preview / Live Content API, based on the current execution domain